fuhry/linux-agent/client/docs/TESTING.md

 Update the CMakeLists.txt file to add your test to the test suite.
 How to do this should be obvious from context.

 ## Scripts during testing
 While we should avoid shelling out as much as possible, somethings are much easier to do with a bash script than in C++.
-See device\_tracer\_test for an example of how to use scripts to setup the environment, although at some point there will be a better method for this.
+See device\_tracer\_test for an example of how to use scripts to setup the environment.